pavaniDur09/Weather-app/README.md

-# Skyward — Weather Application
+# Skysee — Weather Application

-A weather dashboard built for the Week 4 project (Frontend Integration & Final Project).
-It fetches live conditions and a 5-day forecast from **OpenWeatherMap**, with a few extras on top of the base brief.
+A weather dashboard for it fetches live conditions and a 5-day forecast from OpenWeatherMap, with a few extras on top of the base brief.

 ## Live features